glyuda/landing_page2/README.md

-# landing_page2
+# Example of the makeup for landing page with existing design

-Adaptive landing page with HTML5\CSS and media queries for adaptiveness (without bootstrap).
+Adaptive landing page was done with using HTML5\CSS and media queries for adaptiveness (without bootstrap).